kirk-sayre-work/xlmulator/README.md

 The Docker script does the following:

 1. Pulls down the most recent Docker container.
-2. Turn off networking in the Docker container.
+2. Turns off networking in the Docker container.
-3. Do a git pull on the XLMulator GitHub repository to ensure that the latest version is used.
+3. Does a git pull on the XLMulator GitHub repository to ensure that the latest version is used.
-4. Analyze FILE.xls with XLMulator.
+4. Analyzes FILE.xls with XLMulator.
 5. Analysis results are printed to stdout and (if desired) saved to a JSON file.